Lostwithiel and Fowey Railway: Plans to re-open passenger service

 In 2014 a plan was proposed to reinstate passenger trains on the line, funding to upgrade the track and reinstate a station at Fowey would be required.
 The project had the support of Fowey mayor John Berryman and some councillors in Lostwithiel, Fowey, and Cornwall Council.

+In 2020, the UK Government announced their £500 million Restoring Your Railway (RYR) Fund, with the aim of enabling the re-opening of existing lines and stations.
+By June 2022 there had been three rounds of funding, with proposals to re-open the Lostwithiel to Fowey line being submitted in Rounds 1 and 3.
+Neither of these proposals were selected for funding by the Department of Transport.